SMerrony/fbinfogrid/README.md

 Image cells that refresh (i.e. have a non-zero ```refreshsecs```) reload the image on each refresh, so if the underlying file changes that change will appear on the next refresh.

-Images are scaled to fill the cell whilst maintaining their original aspect ratio.
-This will result in a certain amount of cropping if the image and cell proportions differ.
+Scaling may be one of "fill", "fit", or "resize" (default).
+Fill and fit maintain the aspect ratio of the image, so there may be some cropping or borders apparent; resize scales the image to exactly fit the cell, so there may be some distortion.